-We wholeheartedly believe that tomorrow's economies will be driven entrepreneurial competitiveness with corporate social responsibility out the middlemen muddle and not investing in famous faces, we are able to offer freaking good coffee at a very competitive price.
+2 CREATING SHARED VALUE We wholeheartedly believe that tomorrow's economies will be driven by inclusive. regenerative business models that combine entrepreneurial competitiveness with corporate social responsibility and look beyond shareholdersvalue to create real shared value.
+FairChain is all about sharing more of the value created in consuming countries with producing countries.
+We mean a 50/50 split - 50% for them, 50% for us.
+And by cutting out the middlemen muddle and not investing in famous faces, we are able to offer freaking good coffee at a very competitive price.
+Everybody wins!
+3. COMPETE ON OUALITY NOT POVERTY